drtobbyas/secreta/README.md

 ## What's included

+- **One key -** You only need to remember one key to manage all your secrets.

 - **Access control to secrets and configs -** with hierarchical permission level.

 - **Industry-grade encryption -** to protect against unauthorized access even if configs where released into wrong hands.

-- **Predefined configuration template -** Consisting of development (default), staging and production configs.
+- **Predefined environment configuration template -** Consisting of development (default), staging and production configs.
+More can be added at wish

 - **Eleminates worries of unintentional configs commit -** You can now safely commit your configs to gitHub, Bitbucket, Gitlab e.t.c.
 All configs are encrypted